safedeal-project/safedeal/doc/README.md

-SafeDeal
+SafeDeal Core
 =============

 Setup
 ---------------------
-[SafeDeal](https://safedeal.trade/#wallets) is the original SafeDeal client and it builds the backbone of the network.
+[SafeDeal Core](https://safedeal.trade/) is the original SafeDeal client and it builds the backbone of the network.
 However, it downloads and stores the entire history of SafeDeal transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run SafeDeal on your native platform.
+The following are some helpful notes on how to run SafeDeal Core on your native platform.

 ### Unix